 - 1 red onion finely diced

-- 2 tablespoon extra virgin olive oil (more to taste)
+- 2 tablespoons extra virgin olive oil or to taste

 Instructions